thangngoc89/react-howler/README.md

 Prop      | Default | Description
 ----      | ------- | -----------
 src       |         | The src of songs for playing.
-Can be a string or an array playing   | true    | Set to `true` or `false` to pause or play the media.<br>Setting to `true` on initial load will play the audio immediately after it is loaded loop      | false   | Set to `true` or `false` to enable/disable loop mute      | false   | Set to `true` or `false` to mute/unmute current audio
+Can be a string or an array preload   | true    | Automatically begin downloading the audio file when the Howl is defined. playing   | true    | Set to `true` or `false` to pause or play the media.<br>Setting to `true` on initial load will play the audio immediately after it is loaded loop      | false   | Set to `true` or `false` to enable/disable loop mute      | false   | Set to `true` or `false` to mute/unmute current audio